qxdddliu/m-1/README.md

 ## Why and Goals

-We believe that intelligent machines will be able to solve many of our hardest problems and will cause many new hard problems.
-Our hardest problems like scarcity of water, food, shelter, resources, understanding, affection and mysteries like cancer, mortality, and secretes of the universe involve understanding a lot of data and as humans we are limited by the processing power and size of our brains.
-But if we figure out the computational principles that make you and us intelligent, simulate them on a computer, scale it up to surpass the collective intelligence of the 7+ billion people on Earth we will have created intelligent machines that do not need to eat, sleep, or reproduce that can work on our hardest problems much more efficiently than humans.
+Based on Moore's Law in about 15 years the fastest computer will do more operations per second than all the neurons in all the brains of all the people who are alive.
+Because of this we are building a neural lace to prevent humans from becoming irrelavent in the future to strong AI.

-Technology has always been used to do great good and great evil and even if we have the best intentions to do good, intelligent machines will cause many new problems.
-For example, there will be massive job loss since most jobs can be replaced by intelligent machines.
-A possible solution to this hard problem will be to augment our brains and become super intelligent as a species.
+Our current hypothesis is the fastest way to build a safe neural lace is to build a strong AI first that knows how to figure out what is true and false using [Hunter's Law](https://youtu.be/152Fe1Z1vbs).
+Then we would ask the strong AI to build a neural lace for humans that want to have one.

-The current short term goal is to experiment with a simplified visual pathway from an eye that sees binary bitmap training videos to experimental general learning algorithms to understand the key principles of intelligence and discover new principles of intelligence that evolution missed.
+Since the first step is to build a strong AI in the next 15 to 40 years the current short term goal is to experiment with a simplified visual pathway from an eye that sees binary bitmap training videos to experimental general learning algorithms to understand the key principles of intelligence and discover new principles of intelligence that evolution missed.
 This repo is currently an object oriented Python implementation of the computational framework outlined in Dileep George's PhD thesis [*How the Brain Might Work: A Hierarchical and Temporal Model for Learning and Recognition*](https://github.com/WalnutiQ/papers/blob/master/HowTheBrainMightWork.pdf)

-The long term goal of this project is to build a machine that exceeds human intelligence to solve our hardest problems.
-If you are interested in investing in this project please e-mail quinnliu@vt.edu or mrmohitrathoremr@gmail.com
+If you are interested in investing in this project please e-mail quinnliu@vt.edu

 ## How